antonhern/c-projects/README.md

 # c-projects
-this repository holds some c projects
+this repository holds some c and c++ projects

 ## dungeon.X
 this file holds a dungeon game made in C. The room files are not something I made but I made the code that uses them.
 The code